Applying for your OASI pension (1st pillar)

 If you are interested in early retirement, contact your occupational pension office at least a year before you turn 58 to find out whether early retirement is possible and under what conditions.

 Submitting an application to receive your 3rd pillar benefits early

-In most cases, you can only withdraw your 3rd pillar savings in one go, at the earliest five years before the statutory retirement age (i.e. at the earliest at 60 for men and 59 for women).
+In most cases, you can only withdraw your 3rd pillar savings at the earliest five years before the statutory retirement age (i.e. at the earliest at 60.

 The occupational pension (2nd pillar) if you continue working after retirement age